ran1tha/corona2/README.md

 At present, the estimated contact rate is 2.9209.
 Here are the forecasts for the next 50 days when the contact rate is doubled and halved.
 ![](images/c.png) <br>

 It is visible that when the contact rate is cut half, both confirmed and unidentified infectives dramatically deplete.
 The opposite happens when the contact rate is doubled.
 Contact rate can be controlled by social distancing.
-It is worthwhile to notice that when the contact rate is reduced the recovered number of people slightly rose, which is unintuitive.

 **Changing the quarantined proportion**